lachatak/ddd-consoleroulette/README.md

 I have one stateless domain service [Croupier](src/main/java/org/kaloz/roulette/domain/Croupier.java) which **handles the game flow and organises the game itself**.
 He register a player, check player pets and announces the results.

 ### Modules ###
 There are couple of simple modules in the domain.
 As the application very simple the solution is not overcomplicated either.
 The main organising concept is **not to have circular dependencies**.
+To make sure that this rule holds I am using [JPrinciple](https://github.com/matemagyari/principle/wiki/JPrinciple).
+It verifies the project in compile time and forces the build to fail if any preconfigured threshold is exceeded.

 ### Factories ###
 There are many example for this DDD principle in this example.
 Almost everything is created via factories.